react-cosmos/react-cosmos/docs/snowpack.md

 ### 2. Configure React Cosmos

 Create a `cosmos.config.json` file in your project root containing the following settings.
-In the `experimentalRendererUrl` option, adjust the port to your Snowpack dev server port.
+In the `experimentalRendererUrl` option, adjust the port to your Snowpack port.

 ```json
 {